Julian Draxler: International career

-Playing style
+Style of play

 Draxler is two-footed and known for his speed and intensity in one-on-one situations.
 He is mainly deployed as a left winger but he can also be deployed as a right winger and as an attacking midfielder.
 In his Schalke 04 youth career, Draxler was deployed mainly as an attacking midfielder where he always felt most at home.
 In addition, Draxler is known for possessing a powerful and impressive shot.

 In January 2014, Draxler was named by The Observer as one of the ten most promising young players in Europe.

 FIFA's official website describes Draxler as "tall, fast, with a keen eye for goal, and an exceptional talent in one-on-one situations from his regular position as a left-sided attacking midfielder".

 Personal life

 Draxler was born in Gladbeck, North Rhine-Westphalia.
 He attended the Heisenberg-Gymnasium in Gladbeck before changing to Gesamtschule Berger Feld in 2011.
 In his childhood, he would regularly go with his father to watch Schalke 04's home matches and since then has been a fan of the club.

-Draxler was engaged to his childhood sweetheart, Lena Stiffel.
-In 2019, he started dating a French dancer and choreographer, Sethanie Taing.
+Draxler married longtime girlfriend Sethanie Taing in June 2025.